Provincial Training School: Management and staff

 From 1949 until 1974, American-born Leonard Jan Le Vann was the medical superintendent of the Provincial Training School (PTS).
 Upon arriving at the school, Le Vann took on positions both in surgery and psychiatry, which enabled him to assess students as well as perform operations when necessary.
 Past PTS staff recalled his meticulous attention to detail, especially in delegating their tasks.
 Le Vann ordered nurses to maintain extensive reports on everything from children's bowel movements to their sexual interests.
 He also commanded a very strict work environment in which no personnel spoke to their supervisors, unless spoken to.
 During the 1960s, Le Vann "ran the institution almost...like a Gestapo," a former PTS psychologist remembers.
 It was later revealed that Le Vann had kept several significant secrets.
 In 1995, 8 years after his death, it was found that the medical director never actually obtained accreditation to practice psychiatry.
 His first wife also discovered that, in order to disguise his Jewish descent, the man had undergone a name-change at a young age.

 The PTS witnessed a drastic increase (500%) in the number of residents between its initiation in 1923 and 1959, at which time the school housed around 1,400 children.
 As oversight of the school became obscured, the PTS sought to expand its employee base.
 However, because most psychologists dreaded working in a mental institution, the PTS's efforts to recruit qualified staff faced numerous shortcomings.
-It did not help that the school was situated in Red Deer, a prairie town of around 30, 000, where the number of skilled applicants was minuscule.
+It did not help that the school was situated in Red Deer, a prairie town of around 30,000, where the number of skilled applicants was minuscule.
 In these times of desperation, Le Vann once hired someone with no professional experience to fill the position of head psychologist.
 This person was responsible for the IQ tests that were part of the assessment protocol for admission to the school.
-The resulting, arbitrary procedure caused numerous able-minded children to be admitted to the school.
+The resulting, arbitrary procedure caused numerous children without disabilities to be admitted to the school.
 An ex-employee of the PTS revealed, "Your qualification was grade twelve and they hired just about anybody, as long as they didn't have a criminal record".
 Le Vann even went so far as to endorse admitting high-functioning children in order to exploit their abilities as forced labour.

 End of Michener

-In 2013 the Provincial Government announced the closing of the Michener Centre due to provincial budget constraints.
-The government intends to phase the Centre out by gradually moving residents into other private or not-for-profit facilities on up to its scheduled completion and final closing date in April 2014.
-Despite its history, the closing of Michener Centre has become very controversial in that current public perception of the centre is quite positive due to its more recent history of providing quality care for residents with very severe psychological and developmental needs.
+In 2013, the Provincial Government of Alberta announced the closing of the Michener Centre due to provincial budget constraints.
+The government intended to phase the Centre out by gradually moving residents into other private or not-for-profit facilities on up to its scheduled completion and final closing date in April 2014.
+Despite its history, the closing of Michener Centre has become very controversial in that current public perception of the centre is quite positive due to its more recent history of providing quality care for residents with high psychological and developmental support needs.